HellYard/Cell/language/documentation/Modifiers/Numerical/Round.md

 Round Modifier
 ==================
 The Round Modifier rounds a numerical value.
-If used on a non-precision variable type the variable is rounded to the nearest five, otherwise it's rounded to the nearest tenths place by default.
+If used on a non-precision values the variable is rounded to the nearest five, otherwise it's rounded to the nearest tenths place by default.

 Arguments